 NOTE: Students considering a mid-year transfer would want to also complete or update the current year FAFSA.
 The electronic transfer of FAFSA results can be completed online by logging into an already submitted FAFSA and adding or deleting your School Code.

 Transfer students are eligible for grants, scholarships, loans and student employment opportunities based on the results of their FAFSA.
 Please visit our Types of Aid link to learn more about all forms of financial aid.
 Financial aid information specific to transfer students is outlined below:

 Grants are considered "gift aid" and do not have to be repaid.
 Eligibility for grants is determined by the Expected Family Contribution (EFC), as calculated on the FAFSA.
-Visit the Grants section (scroll to page 2) to learn more about the various federal, state, and institutional grants available to UNI students.
+Learn more about grants offered at UNI.

-All students are encouraged to complete the UNIversity Scholarship Application to apply for scholarships offered through UNI.
+All students are encouraged to complete the UNI Scholarship Application to apply for scholarships offered through UNI.
 Transfer scholarships to note include:

 Transfer Scholars Award: These $1,000 one year awards are available to incoming transfer students.
 If selected, students are notified following full admission to the university.
 To be considered, students must be admitted to UNI with 30 transferable hours and have on record a GPA of 3.25 or better at the time of scholarship awarding.